 Said Judas to Mary

-This folk-style hymn is based on John 12:1-8 - the story of Martha and Mary and the jar of ointment.
+This folk-style hymn is based on John 12:1-8 - the story of Martha and Mary and Mary's anointing Jesus with a jar of ointment.

-It was written by English historian, folk-singer and song-writer Sydney Bertram Carter (1915-2004) - best known as the author of Lord of the Dance in the early 1960s.
+It was written by English historian, folk-singer and song-writer Sydney Bertram Carter (1915-2004) - who is best-known as the author of Lord of the Dance.

 The song was first published in 1964 by Stainer & Bell Ltd in England, and they continue to manage the copyright.